vega/vega-lite/.github/ISSUE_TEMPLATE/Enhancement.md

 ---
-name: 'Feature request'
+name: 'Enhancement'
-about: 'Suggest a new idea for Vega-Lite'
+about: 'Suggest a new idea or improvement for Vega-Lite'
-labels: 'Feature Request :raising_hand_woman:'
+labels: 'Enhancement :tada:'
 ---

 Please: